Google and Facebook under pressure in Russia

 So far, Russian courts have had trouble collecting fines that have been imposed on Twitter and Facebook, as the two companies don't have proper offices in Russia, and Russian courts' decisions are of little importance outside Russia.

-Specifically, Twitter and Facebook have failed to pay RUB4mn ($54,000) fines imposed on the two companies for declining to comply with a Russian law stipulating that Russian's personal data should be stored within Russia.
-The next step is imposing RUB18mn ($243,100) fines on Twitter and Facebook, but chances of actually collecting the cash are slim.
+Specifically, Twitter and Facebook have failed to pay RUB4mn ($54,000) fines imposed on the two companies for declining to comply with a Russian law stipulating that Russians' personal data should be stored within Russia.
+The next step is imposing RUB18mn ($243,100) fines on Twitter and Facebook, but the chances of actually collecting the cash are slim.

 "The only tool that [Russian authorities] have is blocking access to these social media," Fyodor Kravchenko, managing partner at the media lawyers' college, was quoted as saying by Kommersant FM radio station.
 "But that would lead to social unrest.
 Hitting them financially would be more effective, but [the authorities] can't do it."